bsgriggs/mendix-tree-select/README.md

 4. The data view returns the TreeSelectHelper from the domain model above.
 ![DS_TreeSelectHelper](https://github.com/bsgriggs/mendix-tree-select/blob/media/DS_TreeSelectHelper.png)
 4a.
 The first export should be use the Export Mapping from step 2.
 4b.
-If you're using Tree Data Type "Tree", the retrieve from database should ONLY return the root level objects.
+For Tree Data Type "Flat", retrieve all the objects you want displayed.
+For Tree Data Type "Tree", the retrieve from database should ONLY return the root level objects.
 Children will be retrieved by the subsequent export mapping.
-For Tree Data Type "Flat", simply retrieve all the objects you want displayed.
 4c.
 Use an export mapping to get the JSON structure for your selectable objects.
 These should be based on the JSON structures in the Tree Data Type section above.
 <table>
  <tr>